Dynamic properties in a collisional model for confined granular fluids. A review: Granular mixtures

 Since there are relatively many parameters involved in the problem, we take a common coefficient of restitution $\al_{11}=\al_{22}=\al_{12}\equiv\al$, as usual.
 Moreover, we consider two-dimensional granular mixtures with the concentration $x_1=\frac{1}{2}$.
 The (approximate) theoretical results for $T^*$ and $T_1/T_2$ will be compared with two different standard simulation methods.
 The first one is the direct simulation Monte Carlo (DSMC) method \cite{B94} introduced years ago by Bird for dilute molecular gases.
 Here, we have adapted this method to a gas of hard disks with inelastic collisions.
 The DSMC method numerically solves the inelastic Boltzmann equation and assumes the molecular chaos hypothesis, namely the absence of velocity correlations between particles about to collide.
 However, the method does not assume the existence of the normal solution \eqref{7.6}, and it goes beyond the Maxwellian approximation to $f_i$ (it determines the ``exact'' velocity distribution functions).
-Thus, comparing analytical and DSMC results for very dilute systems ($\phi\to 0$) can be used to evaluate the reliability of the scaling solution \eqref{7.6} and the accuracy of the expression \eqref{7.12} for estimating the partial cooling rates (this expression is obtained by replacing the true $\varphi_i$ by its Maxwellian form \eqref{7.11}).
-The second simulation method employed here is MD simulations.
-This method is based on Newton's law equations and hence, it avoids the usual assumptions involved in the kinetic theory description (molecular chaos and Equation \eqref{7.15} for accounting for spatial correlations at moderate densities).
-In this context, comparing the theory to MD is more stringent than comparing it to DSMC results.
-In both simulation methods, particles move in two dimensiones with collisions given by the rules \eqref{6.6} and \eqref{6.6.1} of the $\Delta$-model.
+Thus, comparing analytical and DSMC results for very dilute systems ($\phi\to 0$) can be used to evaluate the reliability of the scaling solution \eqref{7.6} and the accuracy of the expression \eqref{7.12} for estimating the partial energy rates (this expression is obtained by replacing the true $\varphi_i$ by its Maxwellian form \eqref{7.11}). \vicente{As previously noted in section \ref{sec4}, since MD simulations avoids the assumptions of the Enskog kinetic theory}, comparing the theory to MD is more stringent than comparing it to DSMC results.
+In both simulation methods (DSMC and MD), particles move in two dimensions with collisions given by the rules \eqref{6.6} and \eqref{6.6.1} of the $\Delta$-model.